Lioness Back and Rhino Rock Formations in Bulacan

 That sounds a nice option for an instant day trip, right?

-So it was one Sunday when Elal, Marcos and I met at the Shangri-la Mall and went to Bulacan to visit the popular rock formations in Norzagaray.
-I was in a hiatus from strenuous hiking or rock climbing for the past 20 months so when I’ve received this invite, I didn’t hesitate to join.
+So it was one Sunday when Elal, Marcos and I met up at the Shangri-la Mall then went to Bulacan to visit the popular rock formations in Norzagaray.
+I was in a hiatus from hardcore adventure or rock climbing for the past 20 months so when I received this invite, I didn’t hesitate to join.

 Originally, we planned to visit the rock formations early morning but since it was dreadful for us to get up at dawn, we had just decided to move our meet up time to 9:00 AM.

 Going to Lioness Back and Rhino Rock Formations is easy by commute.
 From EDSA, take a bus bound to SM Fairview.
 Bus fare from Shaw Boulevard costs Php47 per person with travel time of an hour.
 Once you reached SM Fairview, transfer to a jeepney that is bound to Bigte, Norzagaray.
 Tell the driver to drop you off at the circle (bilog, paikot), which is just few meters away from the public market.
 Jeepney fare costs Php30 per person with travel time of about an hour.
 Once you arrived at Bigte, hire a tricycle to take you to the site’s jump off point.
 Tricycle fare costs around PHP 10 per person with a travel time of 5 minutes.